 With any of these methods, the geometry itself does not change scale just the display; it only changes visually, not physically.

-- 4. When printing multiple sheets and taping them together, follow the directions for "Tiled Printing" on page 15-36 later in this chapter. - 5.
+- 4. When printing multiple sheets and taping them together, follow the directions for Tiled Printing later in this chapter. - 5.
 Click OK.

 Setting the Visual Scale with the Sheet Into View Command